F.A.Q.

 Do you carry any citrus or other fruit trees?

-No, we only carry native fruit and nut trees (Native persimmon, beauty berry, red mulberry, pecan, elderberry, chickasaw plum, hog plum, black cherry, paw paw).
-I would check with Sweet Baby’s Farm on 231, they carry a wide variety of fruit including citrus.
-You can find them on google or facebook.
+No, we only carry native fruit and nut trees (Native persimmon, beauty berry, red mulberry, pecan, elderberry, chickasaw plum, hog plum, black cherry, paw paw, etc).
+We recommend visiting Sweet Baby’s Farm on 231 about 15-20mins from our nursery; they carry a wide variety of fruit including citrus.
+You can find them on Google or Facebook.

 Do you guys deliver plants and if so, what is your delivery rate?